2026 Flagship Conference

 Broadband – Priority Service, Alternative Technology, and the Path Toward Universal Access

-Discussion will explore if, how, and to what extent the current status of various state and federal broadband deployment programs may challenge the policy goal of “Internet for All.”
-The panel will consider such factors as National Broadband Map omissions, mounting Rural Digital Opportunity Fund (RDOF) defaults, and implementation of the Broadband Equity, Access, and Deployment (BEAD) and Digital Equity Act programs.
+Discussion will explore the current status of various state and federal broadband deployment programs and the extent to which they collectively can meet the policy goal of “Internet for All.”
+The panel will consider such factors as the evolution of the National Broadband Map, the implementation of the recently finalized Broadband Equity, Access, and Deployment (BEAD) proposals, the status of Digital Equity Act programs, and the future of USF high cost deployments.

 David Reed